Why is Brown Water Pouring Out My Pipes?

 Minerals, sediment, or rust can accumulate in water mains over time.
-When the water from your tap is brown, this indicates a disturbance in the water main or the pipes in your home that stirs up these deposits.
+When the water from your tap is brown, this indicates a disturbance in the water main or the pipes (even galvanized steel pipes) in your home that stirs up these deposits.
 There are a number of reasons why this can occur and leave you wondering “why is dishwasher water brown?”.

 Main breaks and adjacent construction can also stir up these sediments and cause the water to change color.
 Other causes include a surge in water flow through the pipes due to increased demands and even if the local fire department has opened a hydrant to get water for an emergency.
 Again, in both cases, the increase in water flow dislodges mineral deposits that have adhered to the interior of the pipes over time.

 The most common reason for residential brown water is oxidized iron, or rust, dislodged from the repair of leaky pipes or replacement of water pipes adjacent to old rusty pipes.
 This is because the water pressure in the pipes changes or drops altogether during repairs.
 When normal water pressure resumes, loose rust tends to get blown out long with the dirty water.

 The good news is that usually, the water will clear on its own within a few hours.
 If, after a few hours the water has not cleared, then you will need to call for a professional opinion.